lindsaymurphy4/course_advanced_dbt/models/docs/docs_bingeflix.md

 # Bingeflix Docs
 This file contains doumentation for Bingeflix data sources.

+{% docs bingeflix__source %}
+This source contains tables from the Bingeflix production database.
+{% enddocs %}

 ## Events
 This section contains documentation from the Bingeflix Events table.